automl/amltk/docs/guides/scheduling.md

     or in a Notebook, simply leave it as the last object of a cell.

-    You'll have to install with `amltk[jupyter]` or `pip install rich[jupyter]` manually.k
+    You'll have to install with `amltk[jupyter]` or `pip install rich[jupyter]` manually.

 ## Scheduler
 The core engine of the AutoML-Toolkit is the [`Scheduler`][amltk.scheduling.Scheduler].
-It purpose it to allow you to create workflows in an event driven manner.
+Its purpose is to allow you to create workflows in an event driven manner.
 It does this by allowing you to [`submit()`][amltk.scheduling.Scheduler.submit] functions with arguments to be computed in the background, while the main process can continue to do other work.
 Once this computation has completed, you can react with various